ec-jrc/lisflood-utilities/pcr2nc/README.md

 #### Geographical section

 In `geographical` section the only setting to configure is `datum`.
-Currently, `WGS84`, `ETRS89` and `GISCO` are the reference systems that are supported by pcr2nc.
+Currently, pcr2nc supports the following list:

+  * `WGS84`
+  * `ETRS89`
+  * `GISCO`

 #### Time section

-This section is optional and is only required if the output file is a mapstack.
-In this section you have to configure `units` and `calendar`.
+This section is optional and is only required if the output file is a mapstack (a timeseries of georeferenced 2D arrays) In this section you have to configure `units` and `calendar`.

 - `units`: Can be one of the following strings (replacing placeholders with the actual date):